tc39/proposal-async-context/README.md

 ## Summary

 Tracked async tasks are useful for debugging, testing, and profiling.
-With async tasks tracked, we can properly propagate async locals along the async task chains, in which additional datum can be stored and fetched from without additional manual context transferring.
+With async tasks tracked, we can properly propagate async locals along the async flow, in which additional datum can be stored and fetched from without additional manual context transferring.
 It can be possible without many change of code to introduce async re-entrance to current libraries.